Trump adds nuance to pro-Israel approach ahead of Netanyahu visit

 There has been no contact between the Palestinian leadership and the Trump administration so far, Palestinian officials said.

 Moderate, Western-backed Palestinian President Mahmoud Abbas was among the first world leaders Obama called on his first full day in office in 2009.
-A White House official insisted, however, that the Trump administration intends to develop a relationship with the Palestinian Authority.
-The official did not elaborate.
+A White House official insisted, however, that the administration intends to develop a relationship with the Palestinian Authority.

 "Bibi will be happy," said an Israeli diplomat, using Netanyahu's nickname.
 "He can put new settlements on hold and hold off the right wing by pointing to Trump.
 At the same time, he can build as much as he wants within existing settlements."